devonsparks/IfcObjAsm/README.md

 </doc:iso_10303_28>
 ```

-From here, the result could be _expand_ed and fed to an authoring application.
+From here, the result could be _expand_ -ed and fed to an authoring application.
 We imagine subgraph refs could serve as the
 basic for a work packaging system, where a single file records all IFC entities required for a particular scope of work.